Creating a world where everyone is treated fairly whatever their face looks like.

 Face Equality International will use ‘disfigurement’ whenever it is arguing for the end to disadvantage and injustice.

 Wherever possible, Face Equality International will encourage the condition or cause of a person’s distinctive appearance to be explained informatively thereby raising public awareness and understanding.

-Face Equality International’s remit is to advocate for people who have any condition which can affect their face – such as those which affect faces only like cleft lips and palates or facial paralysis and those affect faces and bodies like burns, vitiligo and alopecia.
+Face Equality International’s remit is to advocate for people who have any condition which can affect their face – such as those which affect faces only like cleft lips and palates or facial paralysis and those that affect faces and bodies like burns, vitiligo and alopecia.

 If a condition affects only a person’s body but not their face like breast cancer or arthritis, it is outside our remit.
 We will however, on occasion, make common cause with charities which campaign for people with body disfigurements and differences.